 It comes in a large and well-sealed 32 ounce zip-lock bag (2 pounds), which is practical for heavy coffee drinkers and households with a huge coffee demand.

-Mayorga Organics Café Cubano, arguably the best type of coffee for French press at its price point, is sweet and bold, with a strong vanilla flavor and smooth finish that the manufacturer attributes to the slow roasting process used.
+Mayorga Organics Café Cubano, arguably the best type of coffee for French press brewing method at its price point, is sweet and bold, with a strong vanilla flavor and smooth finish that the manufacturer attributes to the slow roasting process used.
 Sold as a specialty dark roast, this coffee does not have the oily finish or bitter, smoky taste that is common in most dark roast coffee brands.
 It comes from a Latin America Arabica blend and is roasted in Maryland.
-That means a shorter shipping time if you’re ordering from anywhere in the US, which translates to guaranteed freshness.
+That means a shorter shipping time if you’re ordering the coffee beans from anywhere in the US, which translates to guaranteed freshness.
 The roast date is not indicated on the pack.
 However, there is a “best by” date, which should discourage you from keeping the coffee for too long to the point where it loses its freshness.

-Mayorga coffee is organically-grown under shade, non-GMO, and kosher.
+Mayorga specialty coffee is organically-grown under shade, non-GMO, and kosher.
 The company partners with small scale farmers, so they know exactly where their coffee originates and can track the entire growing process, and in turn, so can you.
 It is thanks to this tight production process that the company was certified USDA Organic and meets the highest safe agricultural practices.

 This coffee comes in a whole bean pack, which makes it easy for you to grind the beans to a size that is perfect for your French press.
 At 5 lbs, the pack itself is quite big and will last a long time, even in households with heavy coffee drinkers.

 Marley Coffee One Love, a medium roast coffee pack that is made from 100% Ethiopian Arabica coffee and one of the best pre-ground coffee for French press, will fill your mouth with a delightful and mildly acidic coffee taste that doesn’t hang on the tongue.
-Its exotic taste is punctuated by hints of berry and a light, fruity aroma that will fill your kitchen with freshness when you pour a cup.
+Its exotic taste is punctuated by hints of berry and a light, fruity aroma that will fill your kitchen with freshness when you pour a cup of coffee.

 Marley One Love is more than just premium coffee for folks with a refined taste for coffee.
 The manufacturer, a Fair Trade certified company, is big on values, and with inspiration from the legendary reggae artist Bob Marley, strives to promote respect for humanity and nature.
 In addition to ensuring that coffee farmers are fairly compensated for their produce, when you buy One Love coffee, you indirectly support One Tree Planted, a charity that is committed to boosting reforestation around the world.